 The JBL Vibe Beam True Wireless (also known as the JBL Wave Beam in some markets) are simple in-ears designed for on-the-go use.
 They're budget-friendly buds that offer a few extra features compared to similarly-priced models, especially since they give you access to a parametric EQ and presets for sound customization in the JBL Headphones app.
 Use their Ambient Aware mode when you want to stay aware of your surroundings, or activate TalkThru mode if you want to hold a conversation without removing your earbuds.
 However, these headphones lack some more premium features, such as a dedicated ANC feature.

-The JBL Vibe Beam are decent for neutral sound.
-Out-of-the-box, these headphones have a fairly balanced sound, producing a clear and accurate reproduction of voices and instruments in the mix.
-There's also a touch of extra brightness, which adds some sparkle to higher-pitched voices and cymbals, but it also sounds harsh.
+The JBL Vibe Beam are good for neutral sound.
+These headphones have a fairly balanced sound out of the box, producing a clear and accurate reproduction of voices and instruments in the mix.
+There's also a touch of extra bass, which adds some thump and rumble to basslines and 808s.
+The treble range is slightly inconsistent, but mixes still have plenty of shine and presence.
 If you want a different sound, a parametric EQ and some preset modes are available in the JBL Headphones app, which is a nice touch.
 Of course, as in-ear headphones, they don't bring the same open and spacious soundstage as more audiophile-centric models.

 The JBL Vibe Beam are decent for commute and travel.
 Their small, lightweight design makes them easy to bring along with you, especially since they fit most pockets.
 They last around eight hours on one charge, and you can always recharge them on the go using their case.
 Various settings like Ambient Aware and TalkThru give you some control over how much noise you hear from your surroundings, too.
 However, without a dedicated ANC feature, these headphones can't block out more bass-heavy sounds like bus and plane engines.